TimorKoulikov/myOs/README.md

 # myOs
-simple OS for educational proposes
+simple OS for educational proposes. based on nanobyte tutorial